This Source is no longer supported or available with Collector version 19.361-8.

 To configure a remote Windows Performance Monitor Log Source:

-- Name.
-Type the name to display for this Source in the Sumo Logic Web Application.
+Name.
+Type the name to display for this Source from within Sumo Logic.

 - Click the query's check box to select it.

 - To add a custom query, click Add Query, enter a name and the query.
 Then click Add.

 Processing Rules (Optional).
 To add processing rules for the new source, click Add Rule.
 Enter a name, a filter, and select the type.
 Then click Apply.

 When you are finished configuring the Source, click Save.

 You can return to this dialog and edit the settings for the Source at any time.